B. Riley Securities Upgrades Bicycle Therapeutics Plc - ADR (BCYC)

 What is the Fund Sentiment?

 There are 108 funds or institutions reporting positions in Bicycle Therapeutics Plc - ADR.
-This is a decrease of 9 owner(s) or 7.69% in the last quarter.
-Average portfolio weight of all funds dedicated to BCYC is 0.33%, an increase of 6.27%.
-Total shares owned by institutions decreased in the last three months by 0.78% to 24,963K shares.
+This is a decrease of 10 owner(s) or 8.47% in the last quarter.
+Average portfolio weight of all funds dedicated to BCYC is 0.33%, an increase of 1.35%.
+Total shares owned by institutions increased in the last three months by 2.33% to 24,963K shares.
 The put/call ratio of BCYC is 0.86, indicating a bullish outlook.

 What are Other Shareholders Doing?